On the hunt for a current account for your children? Here are our top picks for 11-18-year-olds.

 The NatWest Adapt account is available to children aged 11 to 18 years old.

-It allows kids to earn 1% interest on any credit balance in the account.
+It allows them to earn 1% interest on any credit balance in the account.
 The interest is calculated daily and paid monthly.

 They can manage the account through text alerts, online, through the mobile banking app, in a branch or over the phone.

 You can apply for an account online or in a branch.
 If your child is under 16, you need to open an account on their behalf.

 Barclays BarclayPlus (11-15)

 The account comes with a cash card or a Visa debit card, which Barclays allows you to personalise with a photo.

 With the cash card, the account holder can withdraw up to £50 a day from cash machines, while the debit card allows shopping in store and online, as well as daily ATM withdrawals of up to £300.

 The child will need to bring ID, which can be a passport or National Identity Card, while proof of address and identity is required for the parent or guardian.

 HSBC MyAccount (11-17)

 MyAccount comes with a Visa debit card, allowing your child to shop online and in store, as well as withdraw up to £100 out a day from an ATM.

 The account can be managed online, through the mobile banking app and over the phone, as well as in a HSBC branch.